About The Gas Meter

 Did you receive a Gas Meter Replacement Programme Letter?
 As the letter states, as part of our ongoing commitment to ensuring our customers enjoy a safe, reliable and affordable gas supply, we are required to replace old gas meters.

 Gas meters are required to be replaced according to the Gas Standards (Gas Supply and System Safety) Regulations 2000, r.16.

-Once your new gas meter has been installed we will conduct a pressure test on the new appliance including the meter control valve, our service pipe and your gas supply pipework.
-If a leak is detected between the meter and the appliances in your home the law prevents us from restoring your gas service.
+Once your new gas meter has been installed we will conduct a tightness test on the new appliance including the meter control valve, our service pipe and your gas supply pipework.
+If a leak is detected between the meter and the appliances in your home, the Gas Regulations prevent us from restoring your gas service.
 You will need to engage a registered gas fitter to locate and repair the leak before the gas supply can be restored.

 WHO IS ATCO?